Venemo/golay-fast/README.md

 8. If we reached this point, we detected an unfixable 4-bit error.

-This approach can be mathematically proven using the fact that the Hamming distance between any two Golay-24 code words is at least 7.
+This approach can be mathematically proven using the fact that the Hamming distance between any two Golay-24 code words is at least 8.

+The proof is also provided in this repository.

 The resulting algorithm is faster than syndrome-based decoding, because it requires fewer loop iterations, in fact correcting some types of errors doesn't need a loop